Fellow, Whitehead Institute

 Bio

 Weiskopf earned a B.A. in biology from Amherst College in 2007, an M.Phil. in genetics from the University of Cambridge in 2008, and then entered Stanford University School of Medicine, where he earned his M.D./Ph.D. in 2016.
-Weiskopf completed his residency in internal medicine in 2018, began as a Whitehead Fellow in October 2019, and will finish a fellowship in medical oncology at Dana-Farber Cancer Institute in 2021.
+Weiskopf completed his residency in internal medicine in 2018, and began as a Whitehead Fellow in October 2019.
+He has a concurrent appointment as a physician at Dana-Farber Cancer Institute.

 Selected publications